elsampsa/valkka-cpp-examples/README.md

 Filters and multithreads are written at the cpp level.
 The cpp code is interfaced to python, while the connection topology is programmed at the python level.

-Here we provide a scaffold to create your own valkka cpp extensions that is interfaced automatically to python, under the "valkka.*" namespace.
+Here we provide a scaffold to create your own valkka cpp extensions that is interfaced automatically to python, under the **valkka.*** namespace.

 As an example, we create the module "valkka.gizmo".
 Proceed like this:

+    git clone git@github.com:elsampsa/valkka-cpp-examples.git
+    cd valkka-cpp-examples
     cp -r example_module gizmo
     cd gizmo
     ./reinit.bash